cipherdragon/cipher-blog/content/blog/fish-eye/index.md

 If anyone wants to contribute, please contact me.
 Email is in my contact page.
 If you know me in real life, you might also have my phone number.
 Just text then.

+<div class="hr"></div>

+P.S: I'm not a english professor.
+If you find any grammatical errors or spelling mistakes, sorry for that.
+If I spell "secrete" instead of "secret", don't ask stupid questions like why did I misspell it.
+It's just a typo.